 |

-Definition Accounting Equation.
-Description.The Accounting Equation is the foundation of many double-entry accounting systems, which state that assets equal liabilities plus owners' equity.
+What is the Accounting Equation?
+Meaning.The Accounting Equation is the foundation of many double-entry accounting systems, which state that assets equal liabilities plus owners' equity.
 In other words, the two sides of the equation must always be in balance

 The accounting equation is: